Wimbledon updates | Garcia defeats Raducanu in 2nd round

 4:20 p.m.

-Two-time Grand Slam champion Garbine Muguruza lost in the first round of Wimbledon to Greet Minnen of Belgium 6-4, 6-0.
+Two-time Grand Slam champion Garbine Muguruza lost in the second round of Wimbledon to Greet Minnen of Belgium 6-4, 6-0.

 The 2017 Wimbledon champion, who is seeded ninth, made 33 unforced errors and hit only nine winners on No. 2 Court.

-And 12th-seeded Jelena Ostapenko defeated Yanina Wickmayer of Belgium 6-2, 6-2 to reach the third round.
+And 12th-seeded Jelena Ostapenko defeated Yanina Wickmayer of Belgium 6-2, 6-2.
 The Latvian won the 2017 French Open and was Wimbledon runner-up in 2018.

 3:50 p.m.